Ignite the Dream: A Nighttime Spectacular of Magic and Light: Changes

+2018 mid year: due to air pollution, several fireworks were temporarily reduced.
+Notably, the “fan” fireworks were reduced from 10 shells to 5.
+The castle laser was also fixed, producing a higher powered laser compared to previous shows.

+2019: the launch site at the back of the park was temporarily put out of use, causing the large shell fireworks to be cut.
+This launch site would be put into use once again for its successor, “Illuminate”.

 Show summary

 Mickey Mouse unleashed a spark of imagination, allowing him to journey across several Disney films.
 Mickey is transported to three scenes from The Lion King.
 Mickey splashes down a waterfall that transports him underwater and into the sea, where he encounters Ariel from The Little Mermaid.
 The scenery transitions into the Great Barrier Reef from Finding Nemo, where Mickey is swept up into the waves of the East Australian Current.
 The waves lead him to a sunken pirate ship, where Mickey opens a treasure chest and uncovers a cursed Aztec coin.
 The disembodied voice from Pirates of the Caribbean is heard and a battle siege led by Jack Sparrow unfolds.
 Mickey is then taken to the Cave of Wonders from Aladdin, where he upons the Genie, who performs "Friend Like Me".
 The sequence is followed by a montage of Mulan.
 The balloons from Up appear across the castle, carrying Mickey high above into the stars as the Millennium Falcon flies across the castle and enters a frenetic space battle from Star Wars.
 Following that, the show depicts a climactic scene from Frozen with Elsa and Anna.
 The show then concludes with a finale featuring a montage of scenes from the previously represented Disney films as well as Beauty and the Beast, Sleeping Beauty, Snow White and the Seven Dwarfs, The Princess and the Frog, Cars, Toy Story, Zootopia, Monsters Inc., Tangled, and Big Hero 6.